 The hot tub must be installed in such a manner as to provide drainage away from it.
-Placing the hot tub in a depression without provisions for proper drainage could allow rain, overflow, leaks from spa plumbing, and other casual water to flood the equipment and create a wet condition in which it would sit in.
-For spas which will be installed below grade or recessed into a floor or deck, install so as to permit access to the equipment, either from above or below, for servicing.
+Placing the hot tub in a depression without provisions for proper drainage could allow rain, overflow and other casual water to flood the equipment and create a wet condition in which it would sit in.
+For spas which will be recessed into a floor or deck, install so as to permit access to the equipment, either from above or below, for servicing.
 Make certain that there are no obstructions, which would prevent removal of all side cabinet side panels and access to the jet components, especially on the side with the equipment bay.